Verilazic/Serpulo-Unit-Rebalance/README.md

 # Serpulo-Unit-Rebalance
-Experimental modifications to the Serpulo units in Mindustry with an eye toward improving balance.
+Experimental modifications to the units in Mindustry with an eye toward improving balance.

-Current changes:
+**Current changes:**

+Nova-Pulsar "Swap":

 Nova
 - Increased boost multiplier from 1.5 to 2.0
 - Increased health from 120 to 320